 It is no secret that Soros uses his billions of dollars to influence government politics.
-He is credited with and has acknowledged orchestrating coups in Croatia, Georgia, Slovakia, the… Read More
+He is credited with and has acknowledged orchestrating coups in Croatia, Georgia,… Read More

 On a trip to China to meet with the Communist dictator President Xi Jinping, California Governor Jerry Brown is signaling to the world hisfidelity to the unratified and dubious Paris Climate treaty, in spite of President Donald Trump’s recent withdrawal from the pact.
 Brownshould be investigated for colluding with a known foreign enemy upon his return to the United States — a federal republic of 50 states of which he is but one governor.

 It is unconstitutional for a state to supplant federal powers and act on its own when dealing with other nations.
 Brown’s latest trip to China to enter into a treaty as a sovereign nationis unconstitutional on several levels, and violates the Logan Act.
 However, the left is claimingthat the agreement Brown signed with President Xi Jinping is “non-binding,” and therefore legal.
 “Non-binding?”
 How non-binding is it when it… Read More